StadGent/fractal_styleguide_gent-base/components/41-organisms/footer/README.md

 # Footer

+## When to use this component

+All websites and all pages must include the footer.

 ## Requirements

 ### City of Ghent website

+The footer should always be used **as is**.
+The elements, style, layout and content in the footer **cannot be changed in anyway**.

+In the examples the footer block is shown as it should be included in different languages.

+Other requirements:

 * The footer on the City of Ghent website and on pages within City of Ghent themes should always stay the same.
 * The footer always refers to the City of Ghent in a general level.